sdbroscious/koa-userapi/readme.md

 #### Intro

-This code is based on the 'Building an HTTP API With Koa', module 4 of the ['Introduction to Koa Javascript'] Pluralsight course.
+This code is based on the 'Building an HTTP API With Koa' lesson (module 4) of the ['Introduction to Koa Javascript'] Pluralsight course.
 It's a simple CRUD API that exposes the basics of writing a Koa web service.

 #### Notes